 - Adjust seasoning with salt and lemon juice, spoon into bowls, top with optional cultured dairy and serve.

-NOTES: This soup could easily be GAPS friendly by using coconut oil and not adding cream to finish.
+Chef's notes: This soup could easily be GAPS friendly by using coconut oil and not adding cream to finish.
 If you like a creamier soup, be sure to include the cashews for a non-dairy creaminess.
 Serve with a green salad with homemade dressing.
-If grains are on your menu, this soup is also satisfying served over a scoop of rice or quinoa or served with crusty sourdough and butter.
+If grains are on your menu, this soup is also satisfying served over a scoop of rice or quinoa, or with crusty sourdough and butter.

 *Always use homemade broth over store bought.
 You can prepare this with very little effort and store in the freezer for future use.